tomerlichtash/mels-loop/public/content/docs/the-story-of-mel/pages/mel-kaye-cv/index.en.md

 ## Code Remnants

-A few handwritten code fragments, probably in his own handwriting, survived Mel’s work in Librascope.
+A few handwritten code fragments, probably in his own handwriting, survived from Mel’s work in Librascope.
 Below are some code sheets from Bill Breiner’s archive, along with a preface that Mel had written for the Blackjack game.

 <figure>
 ![](https://res.cloudinary.com/dcajl1s6a/image/upload/v1684300864/mel-kaye-bio/code/lgp-30-coding-sheet-by-mel-kaye-hexadecimal-punch-print_w6bhyn.jpg)